 Fortunately, botulism cases are few, but they can be deadly or have long-lasting effects.
-The Clostridium botulinum bacteria grow in low acid foods (see Table I) which are in a reduced or an oxygen-free (anaerobic) environment and produce a toxin.
+The Clostridium botulinum bacteria grow in lowacid foods (see Table I) that are in a reduced-oxygen or oxygen-free (anaerobic) environment and produce a toxin.
 It is the toxin that causes the illness.

-When foods are canned, a vacuum is formed and the can, jar or package becomes a low-oxygen environment.
-Therefore, it is important that all C. botulinum spores be destroyed by the heat treatment during processing of low-acid foods so the botulism toxin is not produced.
-Low-acid foods are listed on Table I.
+When foods are canned, a vacuum is formed, and the can, jar or package becomes a low-oxygen environment.
+Therefore, making sure that all C. botulinum spores are destroyed by the heat treatment during processing of low-acid foods is important so the botulism toxin is not produced.
+Lowacid foods are listed on Table 1.

 Mixing acid and low-acid foods changes the acidity of the product and the canning procedures.
-The salsas, hot sauces and picante sauces which have become so popular today are mixtures of acid (tomato) and low-acid (green pepper, hot peppers, onion, celery, etc.) ingredients.
-These are generally eaten without reheating.
-Caution: These products can be unsafe if they are not properly canned.
+The salsas, hot sauces and picante sauces that have become so popular today are mixtures of acidic (tomato) and low-acid (green pepper, hot peppers, onion, celery, etc.) ingredients.
+These generally are eaten without reheating.
+Caution: These products can be unsafe if they are not canned properly.

-Use only tested canning recipes from a reliable source, such as USDA, when home canning these products.
+Use only tested canning recipes from a reliable source, such as the U.S. Department of Agriculture, when home canning these products.
 Many of these mixtures will require pressure processing to assure safety.
-These products also can be safely frozen longer periods of time, but must be kept refrigerated and should be used within the recommended time to assure safety.
-Using home vacuum packaging equipment does not take the place of heat processing foods for preservation.
+These products also can be frozen safely.

-Foods which are vacuum packaged, either at home or commercially, are in an oxygen-reduced environment.
+Foods that are vacuum packaged, either at home or commercially, are in an oxygen-reduced environment.
 Many meat products are on the market in vacuum packages.
-Potentially hazardous products packaged in this manner maintain a high quality for
+Potentially hazardous products packaged in this manner maintain a high quality for longer periods of time but must be kept refrigerated and should be used within the recommended time to assure safety.
+Using home vacuum packaging equipment does not take the place of heat processing foods for preservation.